Storm timber recovery - VicForests project plan

 Managing and recovering fallen trees and debris following the storms is a sensitive operation requiring specialised planning and expertise.
 VicForests has been engaged to assist with this important work as we are forest management experts.
 We deliver that expertise through our highly trained and skilled planners, biodiversity experts, foresters and contractors.

 VicForests is thorough in our approach, we consider safety, environmental and cultural aspects in our planning and all our operations.
+Before any recovery operations commence areas are assessed for values.

 Through these operations, VicForests will help mitigate the fire risk resulting from windthrown trees and debris.